Michael Alfonso (murderer): Flight and capture

 After the second murder, on June 6, 2001, Alfonso went on the run and escaped to Mexico.
 In January 2003, the Federal Bureau of Investigation (FBI) placed him on the bureau's Ten Most Wanted Fugitives list, as fugitive #476.

 The chase lasted over three years and covered three Central American countries, including Mexico, Guatemala and Belize.
 Within months of his listing on the FBI's Ten Most Wanted Fugitives list, Alfonso's crimes were featured across two episodes of the television show America's Most Wanted.
 Due to the media coverage, Mexican federal agents and American FBI agents received many tips on Alfonso's whereabouts.
 Once his location was verified, FBI agents were dispatched to assist Mexican authorities with his capture.

 On July 15, 2004, he was captured and extradited back to the U.S. soon after.
 He was charged with multiple crimes, including stalking, assault, sexual assault, kidnapping, homicide of an unborn child, and murder.

 Conviction and sentencing

-Alfonso pleaded guilty to two counts of first-degree murder for the slayings of Sumanear Yang, 23, in 1992 and Genoveva Franco Velasquez, 28, in 2001.
+Alfonso pleaded guilty to two counts of first-degree murder for the slayings of Sumanear Yang, 23, and Genoveva "Gena" Franco-Velasquez, 28.
+In September 1992, Yang, who was pregnant with Alfonso's child, was shot to death on the side of the road whilst in the passenger's seat of Alfonso’s car.
+Her body was found on November 8, 1992, near Yorkville, Illinois.
+Years later, in the summer of 2001, Michael Alfonso embarked on a new relationship with recently separated mother, Gena Velasquez.
+On June 5, 2001, Velasquez informed Alfonso that she and her husband were planning on fixing their marriage and getting back together.
+On June 6, 2001, Alfonso confronted Velasquez outside a McDonald's restaurant in Carol Stream, Illinois, where Velasquez was employed.
+An argument ensued, and Alfonso shot Velasquez several times at point blank range, killing her.

 The prosecutor believed that Alfonso entered his guilty plea to avoid the possibility of a death sentence.